 Note that Dachshunds that fall between 12-15 lbs are sometimes affectionately called “tweeenies” by Dachshund owners but that is not a formal size recognized the AKC.

-Our babies are adopted quickly, so reach out to reserve your furever friend or to ask any questions.
-Our puppies are sold/put on hold typically on a first come first serve basis after we have had contact with you and determined that a dachshund is a good fit for your situation.
+Our babies from the best dachshund breeders in Minnesota are adopted quickly, so reach out to reserve your furever friend or ask any questions.
+Our puppies, offered by darling doxies MN, are typically sold or put on hold on a first come first serve basis after we have had contact with you and determined that a dachshund is a good fit for your situation.
+We specialize in miniature dachshund breeders in Minnesota, ensuring you find the perfect companion.

 763.273.3019 You can call or text we prefer texts.
 If you reach our voicemail please leave a message so we can return your call.
 We dont check emails often so texting or calling is the best way to reach us.